Adoption In Colorado

 Meet Colorado families.

-Last year, more than 650 Colorado children who were in foster care were adopted.
+In 2021, 816 Colorado children and youth who were in foster care were adopted.
 Meet adoptive families from across the state.